How to Decorate a Christmas Wreath

 - Decorations including poinsettia, mistletoe, robins, ribbon…

-The straw wreaths were bound tightly with the green plastic tape, and wound with the florist’s wire.
+Bind your straw wreath tightly with the green plastic tape, then bind it with the florist’s wire.

 If you cannot find green plastic tape, cut up a green bin bag or carrier bag.

 Next, add foliage in small bunches, using your florist’s wire to tie them in place.
 Just keep on weaving the wire around and around, a little at a time…

 You are now ready to pin in some holly:

 Add embellishments of your choice.

 I went for a red and silver “poinsettia and mistletoe” theme:

 I lined my finished wreath up in front of two others, to give you further inspiration.
 A cute robin adorns the middle wreath, while the rear model is embellished with gold ribbon.

 I am normally a minimalist, but I added a final flourish of red ribbon this morning, before hanging my new creation on my front door.

 I cannot help but smile at my efforts, and I should think the birds will enjoy the holly berries, before Christmas is over…